aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-pdf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to PDF" h2="Transform EML to PDF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PDF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This process is necessary to ensure that emails can be read and used in different applications.

+<h2>How Aspose.Total helps for eml to pdf conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to convert emails from one format to another.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ can be used to convert EML file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to PDF.
+Both APIs come under Aspose.Total for C++ package.
+This package provides a comprehensive set of features to help you convert emails from one format to another.
+It also provides a wide range of features to help you manage and manipulate emails.
+With Aspose.Total for C++, you can easily convert emails from one format to another and ensure that emails can be read and used in different applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}